nwoch/CS2/programming/day4/README.txt

-IList.java  - An interface for lists based on the list operations from the 11/29 lecture ISLink.java - An interface that your link cells for SingleLinkList must implement IDLink.java - An interface that your link cells for DoubleLinkList must implement Test.java   - A fairly good but incomplete test suite (e.g. insert is not tested well) TestFailedException.java - An exception thrown when a test failure is detected
+IList.java  - An interface for lists based on the list operations from the 11/29 lecture ISLink.java - An interface that your link cells for SingleLinkList must implement IDLink.java - An interface that your link cells for DoubleLinkList must implement SLink.java  - A class that implements singlely-linked list nodes DLink.java  - A class that implements doubly-linked list nodes ArrayList.java - A class that implement a List backed by an array that is resized as needed SingleLinkList.java - A class that implement a singlely-linked list.
+Head cell is null; tail cell contains a value DoubleLinkList.java - A class that implement a doubly-linked list.
+Both head and tail cells are null Test.java   - A fairly good but incomplete test suite (e.g. insert is not tested well) TestFailedException.java - An exception thrown when a test failure is detected